MiraszIM/soft-kaizo-ironmon/README.md

 This ruleset's goal is to:
 - Make the early game much more tolerable
 - Make the endgame more interesting
-- Increase the amount and quality of pivot options and the spots in the run that have viable pivots
+- Improve pivoting by trying to increase the amount and quality of pivot options, the spots in the run that have viable pivots and make the catching and running process easier and less deadly
 - Introduce a Perish Song counterplay possibility
 - Eliminate the need to juggle HM Friends to and from the PC
 - Other minor improvements and Quality of Life changes